yoctoalex/eap_lab/README.rst

 `a)` SQL Injection

 This attack inserts a SQL query via the input data field in the web application.
 Such attacks could potentially read sensitive data, modify and destroy it.
-More detailed information can be found here.
+More detailed information can be found `here <http://bit.ly/2RfmXkw>`_.

 `b)` Illegal Filetype

 This attack combines valid URL path segments with invalid input to guess or brute-force download of sensitive files or data.
-More detailed information can be found here.
+More detailed information can be found `here <http://bit.ly/30NrAFF>`_.

 `c)` Threat Campaign

 These types of attacks are the category that F5 Labs tracks as coordinated campaigns that exploit known vulnerabilities.
 This particular attack simulates using a known Tomcat backdoor vulnerability.
-The complete list of such threats can be found here.
+The complete list of such threats can be found `here <http://bit.ly/36bPmfG>`_.

 Let’s now try and simulate an attack which belongs to **Threat Campaigns** type.